Story Spine

 Don't: Small eyes.
 Sharp angular features.
 Gritty or realistic detail.

 Do: Rounded architecture.
 Soft lighting.
 Bright accents.
-The "Pixar + Apple" aesthetic — clean, warm, cinematic.
+Clean, warm, cinematic.

 Don't: Harsh angles.
 Dark desaturated palettes.
 Photorealistic textures.